betagouv/ilos/docs/documentation/providers/env.md

 ## Pattern
 You should use env provider in config file instead of using directly in your handlers.
 See [Config Provider](/documentation/providers/config)

+## Custom implementation
+You can replace the packaged env provider with your own implementation by binding the `EnvInterfaceResolver` with a class which implements `EnvInterface`.